Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Like any communication network, the endocrine system will include sources of signals, the signals themselves and signal receivers.
-In this case, these are the cells that produce hormones, the hormones themselves and their receptors.
-Hormones are biologically active substances produced by the endocrine glands (glands of internal secretion) and released directly into the blood.
-Hormones are carried by blood and affect the activity of various organs, changing biochemical and physiological reactions, causing activation or inhibition of enzymatic processes.
-Hormones are actually a key that opens or closes one or another "door" in the human body.
+Like any communication network, the endocrine system includes signal sources, the signals themselves, and signal receivers.
+In this case, these are cells that produce hormones, the hormones themselves, and their receptors.
+Hormones are biologically active substances produced by endocrine glands (endocrine glands) and secreted directly into the blood.
+Hormones are carried by the blood and affect the activity of various organs, changing biochemical and physiological reactions, causing activation or inhibition of enzymatic processes.
+Hormones are essentially a key that opens or closes one or another "door" in the human body.

-In addition to the classical endocrine organs - the hypothalamus, pituitary gland, testicles, thyroid gland, adrenal glands, pancreas, etc., hormones can produce many other cells in the body.
-In addition to the endocrine action (that is, the effects on "distant" targets, which can be accessed only through the circulatory system), hormones can have a paracrine effect (influence on the processes in neighboring cells) or even autocrine (influence on the processes in the cells that produce them ).
-All hormones can be divided into three large groups: amino acid derivatives (for example, tyrosine or adrenaline), steroid hormones (testosterone, cortisol, estrogens, progestins) and peptide hormones that represent special short amino acid chains.
-The last group is the most numerous, an example of peptide hormones is insulin.
+In addition to the classic endocrine organs - the hypothalamus, pituitary gland, testicles, thyroid gland, adrenal glands, pancreas, etc., hormones can be produced by many other cells in the body.
+In addition to the endocrine effect (that is, the effect on "remote" targets that can only be reached through the circulatory system), hormones can have a paracrine effect (influence on processes in neighboring cells) or even an autocrine effect (influence on processes in the cells that produce them).
+All hormones can be divided into three large groups: amino acid derivatives (for example, tyrosine or adrenaline), steroid hormones (testosterone, cortisol, estrogens, progestins) and peptide hormones, which are special short amino acid chains.
+The last group is the most numerous, an example of a peptide hormone is insulin.

-In order not to hammer your head with theoretical calculations that you, most likely, will not be useful in life, we will pass to a direct examination of the hormones most interesting to us in the human body.
+In order not to fill your head with theoretical calculations that you will most likely not need in life, let's move on to a direct examination of the hormones in the human body that interest us most.

 Adrenalin

-Adrenaline is one of the catecholamines, it is the hormone of the adrenal medulla and the non-adrenal chromaffin tissue.
+Adrenaline is one of the catecholamines, it is a hormone of the adrenal medulla and extra-adrenal chromaffin tissue.
 Under the influence of adrenaline, there is an increase in the glucose content in the blood and an increase in tissue metabolism.
-Adrenaline enhances gluconeogenesis and glycogenolysis, inhibits the synthesis of glycogen in the liver and skeletal muscles, enhances the uptake and utilization of glucose by tissues, increasing the activity of glycolytic enzymes.
-Also adrenaline increases lipolysis (fat breakdown) and inhibits the synthesis of fats.
-In high concentrations, adrenaline increases protein catabolism.
-Adrenaline has the ability to increase blood pressure by narrowing the vessels of the skin and other small peripheral vessels, speeding up the rhythm of breathing.
-The content of adrenaline in the blood increases, including, and with increased muscular work or a decrease in the level of sugar.
-The amount allocated in the first case of adrenaline is directly proportional to the intensity of the training session.
+Adrenaline enhances gluconeogenesis and glycogenolysis, inhibits glycogen synthesis in the liver and skeletal muscles, enhances the capture and utilization of glucose by tissues, increasing the activity of glycolytic enzymes.
+Adrenaline also enhances lipolysis (fat breakdown) and inhibits fat synthesis.
+In high concentrations, adrenaline enhances protein catabolism.
+Adrenaline has the ability to increase blood pressure due to the narrowing of blood vessels in the skin and other small peripheral vessels, and to accelerate the breathing rhythm.
+The content of adrenaline in the blood increases, including with increased muscle work or a decrease in sugar levels.
+The amount of adrenaline released in the first case is directly proportional to the intensity of the training session.

-Adrenaline causes relaxation of the smooth muscles of the bronchi and intestines, the dilatation of the pupils (due to the contraction of the radial muscles of the iris with adrenergic innervation).
+Adrenaline causes relaxation of the smooth muscles of the bronchi and intestines, dilation of the pupils (due to contraction of the radial muscles of the iris, which have adrenergic innervation).

-It is the property of sharply increasing the level of sugar in the blood that has made adrenaline an indispensable tool in removing patients from the state of deep hypoglycemia caused by an overdose of insulin.
+It is precisely this property of sharply increasing blood sugar levels that has made adrenaline an indispensable tool in bringing patients out of a state of deep hypoglycemia caused by an overdose of insulin.

 Prolactin

 For men, prolactin is a hormone with a minus sign.
-Prolactin is synthesized in the anterior pituitary gland, a small amount of it is synthesized also by peripheral tissues.
-This hormone consists of 198 amino acids, in some ways resembling the structure of growth hormone.
-Prolactin stimulates the growth and development of mammary glands, as well as the formation of milk during pregnancy and after childbirth.
-In addition, the hormone stimulates water-salt metabolism, delaying the release of water and sodium kidneys, stimulates absorption of calcium.
-Among other effects, hair growth stimulation can be noted.
+Prolactin is synthesized in the anterior pituitary gland, a small amount of it is also synthesized by peripheral tissues.
+This hormone consists of 198 amino acids, somewhat resembling the growth hormone in structure.
+Prolactin stimulates the growth and development of the mammary glands, as well as milk production during pregnancy and after childbirth.
+In addition, the hormone stimulates water-salt metabolism, delaying the excretion of water and sodium by the kidneys, and stimulates calcium absorption.
+Among other effects, one can note the stimulation of hair growth.
 Prolactin also has a modulating effect on the immune system.

-Despite the fact that neither birth nor breastfeeding men are not threatened, the male body also synthesizes prolactin.
+Despite the fact that neither childbirth nor breastfeeding threaten men, the male body also synthesizes prolactin.
 Excess of this hormone in the male body leads to a significant decrease in libido, as well as to a decrease in the level of growth hormone.
-The result of this excess is fattening subjects with libido at the eunuch level.
+The result of such excess is fat subjects with a libido at the level of a eunuch.

 Endorphins

-Endorphins are the hormones of the pituitary gland, from the point of view of biochemistry they are polypeptide neurotransmitters.
-Endorphins are secreted into the blood, as a rule, as a reaction of the body to pain, they can muffle pain, and at the same time reduce appetite and evoke a sense of euphoria peculiar drugs, synthesized by the body for their own needs.
+Endorphins are hormones of the pituitary gland, from the point of view of biochemistry they are polypeptide neurotransmitters.
+Endorphins are released into the blood, as a rule, as a reaction of the body to pain, they are able to dull the pain, and at the same time reduce appetite and cause a feeling of euphoria, a kind of drugs synthesized by the body for its own needs.

-Interestingly, exercise is just a wonderful stimulus for releasing endorphins into the blood.
-And after several months of regular exercise, the body develops an increased sensitivity to the endorphins.
-For us, this means that regular exercises with weights allow us to set new goals for ourselves, as regards the increase in the duration of training, their frequency and intensity.
+Interestingly, exercise is a great stimulus for releasing endorphins into the blood.
+And after several months of regular exercise, the body becomes more sensitive to endorphins.
+For you and me, this means that regular weight training allows us to set new goals for ourselves, in terms of increasing the duration of our workouts, their frequency, and intensity.

 Glucagon

-Just like insulin, glucagon is produced by the cells of the pancreas, but the function performs exactly the opposite - it raises the level of sugar in the blood.
-There are two main functions of glucagon in the body, the first is that at too low a level of sugar in the blood, this hormone initiates the release of carbohydrates from the liver into the total bloodstream, which leads to a normal blood sugar level.
+Like insulin, glucagon is produced by the cells of the pancreas, but it performs the opposite function - it increases blood sugar levels.
+There are two main functions of glucagon in the body.
+The first is that when blood sugar levels are too low, this hormone initiates the release of carbohydrates from the liver into the general bloodstream, which ultimately brings blood sugar levels back to normal.
 The second is to activate the process of glycogen synthesis in the liver.
-This process involves the conversion into glucose of amino acids.
+This process also includes the conversion of amino acids into glucose.

-Studies show that physical exercises can increase the sensitivity of the liver to glucagon, that is, regular exercise exercises at the same time and the liver, increasing its ability to quickly restore the time spent in tinting glycogen.
+Research shows that exercise can increase the liver's sensitivity to glucagon, meaning that regular exercise also exercises the liver, increasing its ability to quickly restore glycogen lost during toning.